Pia Hydrangea flowers

 This phenomenal summer-blooming garden shrub features large deep pink globe-shaped flowers on a dwarf plant, somewhat coarse leaves; blooms on old wood so protection of the flower buds in winter may be necessary

 Pia Hydrangea features bold balls of pink flowers at the ends of the branches from mid summer to early fall.
 The flowers are excellent for cutting.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The glossy pointy leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Pia Hydrangea is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.